cofiem/music-playlists/README.md

 Change the cache setting in the Downloader in `main.py`.

-With thanks to Simon Weber for [gmusicapi](https://github.com/simon-weber/gmusicapi).
+With thanks to sigma67 for [ytmusicapi](https://github.com/sigma67/ytmusicapi).